KevinBatdorf/code-block-pro/readme.txt

 - Footer styles (more coming)
 - Optionally add a copy button to let users copy the code
 - Native Gutenberg block output - no special requirements
-- No frontend JavaScript/css required - works in headless mode (see FAQ)
+- Core functionality works in headless mode (see FAQ)
 - Supports converting from the default code block

 = More info =